-- the estimated value of Capital Investment; - the commencement date and termination date of the business incentive; - the proposed use of the Facility, nature of construction, time schedule, map, property description and improvements list as provided in the application as required; - In the case of programs, the proposed program description, targeted employment market, nature and schedule of activities, facilities and equipment used to carry out activities, and complete program budget listing all sources of funding and projected expenditures; - the contractual obligations in the event of default, delinquent taxes, recapture, administration and assignment as provided in these Guidelines or other provisions that may be required for uniformity or by state law; and, - the number of permanent jobs, and wage/salary minimums for jobs created. - Commencement must occur within the time frame specified and agreed to in the agreementCommencement must occur within the time frame specified and agreed to in the agreement.
+- the estimated value of Capital Investment; - the commencement date and termination date of the business incentive; - the proposed use of the Facility, nature of construction, time schedule, map, property description and improvements list as provided in the application as required; - in the case of programs, the proposed program description, targeted employment market, nature and schedule of activities, facilities and equipment used to carry out activities, and complete program budget listing all sources of funding and projected expenditures; - the contractual obligations in the event of default, delinquent taxes, recapture, administration and assignment as provided in these Guidelines or other provisions that may be required for uniformity or by state law; and, - the number of permanent jobs, and wage/salary minimums for jobs created. - Commencement must occur within the time frame specified and agreed to in the agreement.